Youngstock Services for Dairy Cattle

 Facial eczema and mineral testing

 Youngstock are vulnerable to facial eczema.
-Facial Eczema can cause liver disease, painful photosensitization (sunburn and peeling skin) and death so we want to do everything possible to prevent it.
+Facial eczema causes liver disease which can lead to painful photosensitization (sunburn and peeling skin) and death, so we want to do everything possible to prevent it.
 The only reliable method of zinc supplementation for youngstock is the administration of zinc boluses (young animals don’t drink enough to be protected by adding zinc to water).
-Anexa Vets offer spore count monitoring service, a zinc bolusing service, and zinc testing to ensuring that your youngstock are receiving adequate levels of zinc.
+Anexa Vets offer a spore count monitoring service, a zinc bolusing service, and zinc testing to ensuring that your youngstock are receiving adequate levels of zinc.

 Transport and quarantine biosecurity